Xfers/docs/source/index.md

 On your User Interface, instruct the user to make a bank transfer to the bank name and bank account number specified. **The user must also include his mobile phone number in the "Initials" and "Comments for Recipient" field when doing a bank transfer** so Xfers can identify which user this bank transfer belongs to.

+For a second way of doing Xfers account top ups without the user having to key in his contact number in the "Initials" and "Comments for Recipient" fields, refer to our [Intents API](/#intents).

 #### HTTPS Request